coffee grinders icon

 Ceramic or Stainless Steel Burrs

 Ceramic burrs are lighter and don’t generate heat as the beans are ground.
 This ensures all the flavorful oils from the beans are preserved and make their way into your cup.
-The downside is they are brittle.
+The downside is that they’re brittle.
 So if a stone or hard coffee bean gets into your grinder, they can chip.
-This causes you to lose size uniformity and can ruin your coffee.
-So, care is needed to make your manual coffee grinder last as long as possible.

 Speed of Grinding

 If you are looking at grinding a lot of very fine coffee, you could end up turning the handle upwards of 5 minutes if you opt for a slower grinder like the Hario Skerton Pro.
-The flip side is if you’re only grinding for French press for 1 person each day, then a slower grinder won’t make much difference to you.
+But if you’re only grinding for French press for 1 person each day, then a slower grinder won’t make much difference to you.

 Size of Hopper and Grounds Bin